wujekbrezniew/Lenovo-Legion-S7-15ach6-backlight-fix/README.md

+# For kernel 6.1.x and above add "amdgpu.enable_dpcd_backlight=0" to your cmdline

 # What is it
 This is systemd service to fix backlight control of Lenovo Legion s7 15ach6 laptop when Nvidia driver is installed and runned in on-demand prime mode.
 This should work in nvidia prime mode too as main GPU is Nvidia in that state.